HasanMothaffar/Snake-TS/readme.md

 The TypeScript version has finally made it!

+> Favicons are provided by https://icons.iconarchive.com.
+>
-> The project and this readme file are still a work in progress.
-Expecting to finish in 2 days :)
+> This readme file is still a work in progress!
+Expecting to finish it in three days.

 ## Getting Started